inerciapt/2020_inercia_pt/README.md

 # TODO

-setup name tages for all shader royale participants

-test on friday 11th september shader royale system!

-gather feedback from shader royale test

 prepare the teach yourself demoscene seminar

+overlay for obs shader royale with the tv idea and longer transition time to fullscreen

 finish contacting all the listed people about possible seminars

-follow up on interested seminar speakers with actual dates to announce (paulo falcao, evvvvil, paralax, iq, porocyon, mmalex)
+follow up on interested seminar speakers with actual dates to announce (paulo falcao, evvvvil, paralax, iq, porocyon, mmalex, p01)

-prepare best of deadline demoshow

 prepare best of bunzli demoshow